getlago/lago-java-client/docs/WalletsApi.md

 # **findAllWallets**
 > WalletsPaginated findAllWallets(externalCustomerId, page, perPage)

-Find wallets
+List all wallets

-Find all wallets for certain customer
+This endpoint is used to list all wallets with prepaid credits.

 ### Example
 ```java